vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 1. Take three Vega keys V1, V2 and V3.
 Submit for the same bundle in the same block 2 IssueSignature requests from V1 and one from V2.
 Verify that all three pass consensus, and that one request from V1 and one from V2 are executed.
 In a following block, submit one IssueSignature request from V1 and V2 each, and 2 from V3.
 Verify that the ones from V1 and V2 are rejected pre-consensus, both from V3 pass consensus, and one from V3 is executed.
 (<a name="0069-VCBS-073" href="#0069-VCBS-073">0069-VCBS-073</a>)

-1. Issue a request from a Vega key with a wrong singature.
+1. Issue a request from a Vega key with a wrong signature.
 Verify that it is rejected pre-consensus.
 Issue a correct request from that key in a following block and verify that it is correctly executed.
 (<a name="0069-VCBS-074" href="#0069-VCBS-074">0069-VCBS-074</a>)

 1. Issue 5 requests from a vega key in the same block, 4 of which with invalid signatures.
 Verify that only the one with the correct signature is passed to consensus, and is properly executed.
 (<a name="0069-VCBS-075" href="#0069-VCBS-075">0069-VCBS-075</a>)